joshua-bone/JavaConsole/README.md

 * [Basic Combat](BasicCombat)

 ### Overview
 This repository is home to a number of Java programs that are run entirely from the command line.
-Many of them were written during the first five weeks of my education at [Skill Distillery][sdhomepage], a 16-week immersive coding bootcamp in Denver, Colorado.
+Many of them were written in 2016 during the first five weeks of my education at [Skill Distillery][sdhomepage], a 16-week immersive coding bootcamp in Denver, Colorado.

 [sdhomepage]:http://skilldistillery.com/